-One of the challenges that companies face is understanding how to manage their innovation resources.
+One of the challenges that companies face is understanding how to innovate at scale.
 Should they go after the disruptive and risky idea?
 Or concentrate more on incremental innovation, improving their current products that already have generated customer interest?
 Or maybe entering new markets with existing products?

 The idea is simple, you have to focus on your core responsibilities to get the company running, but if you do that all the time, you never evolve or innovate.